 - Employees take ownership and are accountable for improvement.
 The ability to make suggestions for improvement should feel empowering to your new hire, but with that comes accountability.
 Be sure to explain what accountability and ownership look like in your organization.

 - Improvement is measurable and potentially repeatable.
 Be sure to communicate that improvement is not just conceptual.
-Explain why your organization leverages tools that make it easy to capture the impact of improvement, share collective wisdom, and spread improvement momentum.
+Explain why your organization leverages tools that make it easy to capture the impact of progress, share collective wisdom, and spread improvement momentum.

 Provide Examples with Data

 Even if you do a great job of laying the foundation for your employee to embrace CQI, it helps to have real-world examples of exactly what that looks like.
 Spend some time reviewing past successful improvement projects and dive into the data that proves their success.
 This will help show them what is possible and how your team measures success.
+If your team has standard KPIs, it is helpful to introduce them early in the onboarding process, so the employee will know how their performance will be accessed.

 Explain What's In It For the Employee